 No home gym review would be complete without the Total Gym.
 Remember those commercials with Chuck Norris and Christie Brinkley?
 Well, maybe the younger generation might not remember — what an iconic duo in the fitness infomercial space.

-The Total Gym XLS home gym works for multiple muscle groups simultaneously so you can strengthen and tone for real results.
+The Total Gym XLS home gym works for multiple muscle groups simultaneously so that you can strengthen and tone for real results.
 This compact home gym offers over 80 exercises.

 We liked that it was great for all ages and abilities, delivering a total body workout in under 20 minutes.
-One of the major selling points is that it arrives fully assembled, so you don’t have to go through the stress of doing it yourself which is the principal disadvantage of most home gyms.
+One of the major selling points is that it arrives fully assembled, so you don’t have to go through the stress of doing it yourself, which is the principal disadvantage of most home gyms.

 Specifications